joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Single Reponsibility Principle.md

 Class should be responsible for only one specific functionality

-Each of these components is atomic (unsplittable), self-containe
+Each of these components is atomic (unsplittable), self-contained and can be easily replaced